Powerlearnproject/se-assignment-5-denis642/README.md

  Questions:

  Installation of VS Code:
-   - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
+1. Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

    Steps to Download and Install Visual Studio Code

-1. Visit the Official Website:
+-	Visit the Official Website:
 Open your preferred web browser.
 Go to the official Visual Studio Code download page: Visual Studio Code.
-2. Download the Installer:
+-Download the Installer:
 On the homepage, click on the “Download for Windows” button.
 This should automatically detect your operating system and download the appropriate installer (e.g., VSCodeUserSetup-x64-1.70.0.exe).
-3. Run the Installer:
+-	Run the Installer:
 Once the download is complete, navigate to your Downloads folder and double-click on the downloaded installer file.
 If prompted by User Account Control (UAC), click “Yes” to allow the installer to make changes to your device.
-4. Setup Process:
+-	Setup Process:
 The Visual Studio Code Setup wizard will open.
 Click “Next” to begin the installation process.
 Read and accept the license agreement, then click “Next”.
 Choose the destination folder where you want to install Visual Studio Code (default is usually fine), then click “Next”.
 Select any additional tasks you want the installer to perform (e.g., creating a desktop icon, adding VS Code to the PATH), then click “Next”.
 Click “Install” to begin the installation.
-5. Complete the Installation:
+-Complete the Installation:
 Once the installation is complete, you can choose to launch Visual Studio Code immediately by checking the “Launch Visual Studio Code” box.
 Click “Finish” to complete the setup.
 If you opted to launch Visual Studio Code right away, it will open.
 Otherwise, you can open it from the Start menu or desktop shortcut.

 The prerequisites which might be needed are network connection and operating system.